adoptium/infrastructure/FAQ.md

 | Windows (2019 and 2022) | [build_wsl.yml](./.github/workflows/build_wsl.yml) | Uses Windows Subsystem for Linux to run ansible |
 | Solaris 10 | [build_vagrant.yml](./.github/workflows/build_vagrant.yml) | Uses Vagrant to run a Solaris image inside a macOS host |

+Please note that the Centos 6 & Alpine 3 build jobs, build a docker image but DO NOT PUSH to dockerhub.
+The job has a seperate configuration section to push to dockerhub when a PR is merged, however that function is disabled, and has been superceded by the Jenkins docker image updater job.
+The code has been left in place for two reasons, the first to allow the ability to re-enable quickly, and also to test the authentication job for the dockerhub credentials.
+These credentials are stored in GitHub and are managed by the EF infrastructure team.

 ## Running the ansible scripts on local machines

 The full documentation for running locally is at [ansible/README.md].